ihtnc/advent-of-code-js/README.md

 Repository for the app with solutions to the [Advent of Code](https://adventofcode.com/) challenges.

+## Application
+The app displays the solutions to the various Advent of Code challenges.
+It uses a set of sample inputs to derive the answers to the challenges.
+These inputs are taken from the illustrations on the challenge description itself.

+The application also displays the solution to that challenge in a code snippet format, as well as the various type definitions used in the code.

+There is also an option to sign in with the Advent of Code session to fetch the actual challenge input associated to that session instead of the sample inputs.
+This is useful for verifying the accuracy of the solution.

 ## Folder structure
 Solutions to the Advent of Code challenges are located in the folder `/app/solutions/` with the following structure: